-Symptoms.
 RLS causes a strong, unique urge to move your legs paired with uncomfortable sensations.
-The sensations may vary person to person but are often described as throbbing, itching or crawling.
+The sensations may vary from person to person but are often described as throbbing, itching, or crawling.
 One key component to recognizing the symptoms as RLS is that people experience a symptom-free period of time in the early morning, but symptoms worsen at night.

-There are several ways your doctor may treat RLS.
+There are several ways your doctor may treat Restless Leg Syndrome.
 They include lifestyle changes, iron supplements, anti-seizure medication, dopaminergic agents, and other prescription medications.
 Every case is different, and your doctor will develop a unique treatment program based on your case, your medical history, and any other ailments.